TheRebelOfBabylon/golearnbtc/blog.md

 	fmt.Println(priv_key)
 }
 ```
 And with that we've created our private key.
-Notice that we can't use standard go comparison operators between `big.Int` types.
+Notice that we can't use standard Go comparison operators between `big.Int` types.
 Instead, the `.Cmp()` method is provided.
 Also notice that no matter how many times we run this script, the private key doesn't change.
-They are deterministically derived, in this case from the phrase "btc is the future".
+They are deterministically derived  (in this case from the phrase "btc is the future").
 This would not be a strong phrase for a private key.
 Most well built Bitcoin wallets generate a list of 12-24 words from 1024 possible choices which are then used to derive the private key.
-This is a very secure method of deriving a private key as each combination of 12-24 words are one in 12^1014 - 24^1024 possibilites (well not quite as there should not be any repeating words and the last worm is a checksum and not random).
+This is a very secure method of deriving a private key as each combination of 12-24 words are one in 12^1014 - 24^1024 possibilites (well not quite as there should not be any repeating words and the last word is a checksum).
 But this will suit our purposes just fine.

-Now to create the public key, we have to add the Generator point to itself private key number of times.
+Now, to create the public key we have to add the Generator point to itself private key number of times.
 But this isn't a simple multiplication as a point has an x and y value, the private key is just a large integer.
 It also isn't like multiplying a vector by a scalar.
 It wouldn't be much of a secret key if you could just divide the public key by the generator point and get a private key.
-So we now create a set of functions to perform this special operation.
+We now create a set of functions to perform this special operation.

 We define a point called `INF` which is meant to be like a point at infinity.
 In Python, this point is defined using the `None` type to which there is no equivalent in Go.
 I first tried defining `INF` as `new(Point)`.
 From what I read on instantiating a variable but not assigning it a value in Go, the variable automatically assumes a default value of `0` or `""` or `false`.
-I'm not sure if this is the case for `big.Int` and so I, instead, manually defined zero values for our `INF` point.
+I'm not sure if this is the case for `big.Int` and so, I instead manually defined zero values for our `INF` point.
 ```
 var INF = Point{
 	curve: Curve{